 The Council is currently maintaining an internally borrowed cash position.
-This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded with loan debt.
+This means that the capital borrowing needs (the Capital Financing Requirement) has not been fully funded with loan debt.
 Instead, cash supporting the Council's reserves, balances, and positive cash flow has been used as an alternative, temporary measure.
-This strategy is prudent as investment returns are relatively low and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by Bank Rate increases over the first half of 2023.
+In addition, counterparty risk is still a factor that needs to be considered.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2023-24 treasury operations.
 The Section 151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.
-The decision to maintain internal borrowing will be evaluated against the potential for incurring additional long-term borrowing costs in later years, when long-term interest rates are forecast to be significantly higher.
+The decision to maintain internal borrowing will be evaluated against the potential for incurring additional long-term borrowing costs in later years if the gap between long-term interest rates and borrowing rates significantly narrows.

-If a significant risk of a sharp fall in long and short-term rates materialises (e.g., due to a marked increase of risks around relapse into recession or of risks of deflation), then long-term borrowings will be postponed, and potential rescheduling from fixed rate funding into short-term borrowing will be considered.
+- If a significant risk of a sharp fall in long and short-term rates materialises (e.g., due to a marked increase of risks around relapse into recession or of risks of deflation), then long-term borrowings will be postponed, and potential rescheduling from fixed rate funding into short-term borrowing will be considered. - If a significant risk of a much sharper rise in long and short-term rates materialises than that currently forecast, then the portfolio position will be re-appraised.